John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 need to download the ARDUINO IDE (found here: <a href="https://www.arduino.cc/en/Main/Software">ARDUINO IDE</a>).
 <p align="center">Be careful!
 We need to download the ARDUINO IDE and not use the ARDUINO WEB EDITOR.</p>

+Once we have downloaded the ARDUINO IDE, we need to open it